Where to propose in Iceland? How to do the perfect wedding proposal in Iceland? Find the best locations for marriage proposals in Iceland here.

 Many people imagine Iceland to be a winter wonderland, full of ice and snow.
 And in wintertime you can actually find natural ice palaces in Iceland - inside the ice caves of Iceland's largest glaciers.

 To access these ice caves you'll need to join an ice cave tour, as entry into the caves can be very dangerous and you'll need to go with a guide that knows about all the dangers.
-Perhaps you'd like to advise your guide that you're going to pop the question so that he or she can take pictures or videos of you when you do.
+Perhaps you'd like to advise your guide that you're going to pop the question so that they can take pictures or videos of you when you do.
 Maybe even bring a bottle of champagne as well to enjoy in the crystal blue caves.

 If you find yourself in Iceland during summertime however and still want to make it a 'cool' proposal, you may still pop the question inside a glacier, although a man-made one.